 scratch /gpfs/gpfs/scratch/Link to this Answer

 In mid-2019, the management and operations responsibilities for Caliburn were transferred to OARC.
 At the time of this transition, Caliburn was down for an extended maintenance window between allocation periods with only basic service/administrative systems running (i.e., not operating in production mode).
 It was found that Caliburn’s power and cooling management systems were not configured for automatically returning to service.
 This created a situation where recharging of the UPS system generated unabated heat in Caliburn’s data center, demonstrating that upgraded (automated) power and cooling control systems would be required for ongoing operation of the Caliburn system.
 That very time-consuming upgrade process is now complete and the system has been returned to service.
-We are in a current allocation period of June 1 through November 30, 2020.
-The next allocation period will be December 15, 2020 through May 14, 2021.Link to this Answer
+We are in a current allocation period of January 1 through June 30, 2021.Link to this Answer

 For computational work that cannot be accommodated by Caliburn, access to OARC’s Amarel system may serve as a useful alternative.
 Use of the Amarel cluster is free for all Rutgers students, staff, and faculty.
 Proposal submission is not required for using Amarel.
 A brief description of how you plan to use the system is all that is requested when completing our access request form.Link to this Answer

 Email email@example.com to reach the OARC Research and Education Facilitator (REF) team.
 They can generally answer questions about Caliburn’s capabilities related to your specific science needs, and they can loop in the Tech Team (systems administrators) or Business Team as needed.Link to this Answer